DEBONDIUM/crispy/docs/_sources/usage.rst.txt

    3	2
    ...

-Make sure all `.agdd` files in your directory follow a consistent structure.
+Make sure all input files in your directory follow a consistent structure.